BoltMaud/Pyspark_pytest/README.md

 ## DOWNLOAD the conftest.py

-In the links bellow, you can find different conftest.py
+In the links bellow, you can find different configuration for pytest to launch the spark context :

 * [kawadia](https://github.com/kawadia/pyspark.test)
 * [stackoverflow](https://stackoverflow.com/questions/40975360/testing-spark-with-pytest-cannot-run-spark-in-local-mode